 - Help female workers at our suppliers to have better opportunities in the workplace.

 In order to have the biggest positive impact on the local communities, we found the perfect expertise and experience in our local partner, the NGO Baidarie.
 Through activities that enhance the women’s skillset and position them to take initiative in micro-entrepreneurship development, our partnership aims to improve the lives of 1,000 female workers in the Sialkot area.
-After the 2015 - 2016 pilot phase, which already benefited 150 women, another 150 women – 75 community-based women workers and 75 on-job women workers – participated in the 2017 implementation phase.
-In 2018, the program continued with 110 women participating.
+Since its start in 2015, the program has benefited more than 420 on-job women and women workers who were laid off from jobs in the football manufacturing sector.

 COMMUNITY AFFAIRS STATISTICS

 In 2019, donation request declined by 17% to 4,867 compared to 2018 (2018: 5,839).
 In general, donation or funding requests significantly varied in nature and purpose.
 Incoming requests were carefully reviewed against the adidas Corporate Giving Guidelines to ensure alignment with corporate policies, procedures and the available budget framework.

 The total number of supported projects remained with 519 relatively stable in 2019 (2018: 525).
 The decrease in fewer projects supported in EMEA region reflects our more stringent approach in conducting needs assessments based on clear internal definitions.
 This in turn helped us to continuously focus on key projects with fewer but more impactful organisations.